- The Basics

 |Comment or Summary||#value|

 Examples of Complex Queries

-All bugs reported by userA@company.com or assigned to him
+- All bugs reported by userA@company.com or assigned to them

 (the initial @ is a shortcut for the assignee, see the